demianriccardi/p5-HackaMol/README.md

 (available on most systems; see Strawberry Perl for Windows).
 I use *[Perlbrew](http://perlbrew.pl)* to manage local versions of Perl, but Perlbrew is overkill unless your system Perl is very old (if you do use Perlbrew, you won't need local::lib).

-Here is a quick summary of a *[step by step post on installing Perl modules] (http://perlmaven.com/install-perl-modules-without-root-rights-on-linux-ubuntu-13-10)*.
+Here is a quick summary of a *[step by step post on installing Perl modules](http://perlmaven.com/install-perl-modules-without-root-rights-on-linux-ubuntu-13-10)*.
 Below, prompt> denotes your terminal prompt.

   1. install cpanminus